Rock That Body

 "Rock That Body" is a song by the Black Eyed Peas from their fifth studio album The E.N.D.
 (2009).
-The song serves as the fifth international single from the album, and was released in Australia on January 29, 2010, in the United Kingdom on March 15 and in the United States on May 11.
+The song serves as the fifth international single from the album, and was released in May 11.
 The song peaked at number nine on the US Billboard Hot 100, becoming the fifth top ten hit from the album.
 The song re-entered charts in 2025, 15 years after its original release, due to a viral dance trend.

 Composition

 Co-produced by French DJ/producer David Guetta, the song heavily samples from Rob Base and DJ E-Z Rock's "It Takes Two", making use of the line "I wanna rock right now" multiple times, as well as the drum break, and part of the "Yeah!
 Woo!" line.
 The Black Eyed Peas use Auto-Tune throughout the song, and Fergie's voice has been notably high-pitched.
 Spin described "Rock That Body" as "trance-y".
 The song is most known to critics as a robotic party track on the album.
 The song has been compared to be stylistically similar to Flo Rida, whose song "Club Can't Handle Me" (from the motion picture Step Up 3D) Guetta would later go on to produce.